DigitalPhonetics/IMS-Toucan/README.md

 ## Creating a new Pipeline 🦆

-### Build an Avocodo Pipeline
+### Build an Avocodo/BigVGAN Pipeline

 This should not be necessary, because we provide a pretrained model and one of the key benefits of vocoders in general is how incredibly speaker independent they are.
 But in case you want to train your own anyway, here are the
 instructions: You will need a function to return the list of all the absolute paths to each of the audio files in your dataset as strings.
-If you already have a *path_to_transcript_dict* of your data for FastSpeech 2 training, you can simply take the keys of the dict and transform them into a list.
+If you already have a *path_to_transcript_dict* of your data for ToucanTTS training, you can simply take the keys of the dict and transform them into a list.

 Then go to the directory *TrainingInterfaces/TrainingPipelines*.
-In there, make a copy of any existing pipeline that has Avocodo in its name.
+In there, make a copy of any existing pipeline that has Avocodo or BigVGAN in its name.
 We will use this as reference and only make the necessary changes to use the new dataset.
 Look out for a variable called *model_save_dir*.
 This is the default directory that checkpoints will be saved into, unless you specify another one when calling the training script.
 Change it to whatever you like.
 Then pass the list of paths to the instanciation of the